A Skylit Drive: Lineup changes, Rise: Ascension, ASD, Jagmin departure rumors and hiatus (2014–2017)

 On October 21, both Brian White and Cory La Quay announced that they would be leaving the band due to creative differences, while the rest of the band decided to continue.
 On January 6, 2015, an acoustic version of the last album, entitled Rise: Ascension, was released.
-The following March they announced the addition of two new members, Michael Labelle (ex-Of Reverie, Preeminent) on guitars and Brandon Richter (formerly of Motionless in White) on drums.
+The following March they announced the addition of two new members, Michael Labelle (ex-Of Reverie, Preeminent) on guitars and Brandon Richter (formerly of Motionless in White) on drums, while keyboardist Kyle Simmons took over the bass.
 On March 10, 2015, they released the music video for "Within These Walls", and announced a North American tour.
 They released their fifth regular studio album ASD on October 9, 2015, and embarked on a tour in support of it.
 As of September 2016 the band are reduced to a four piece, without a permanent drummer.
 In March 2017 it was announced that band was on hiatus following Jagmin's departure.

-Signals (2018–present)
+Signals and A Skylit Drive (2018–present)

-Jagmin took control of the band's social media to announce a name change to Signals.
-The new Signals band included Jagmin and guitarist Jon Kintz, both ex-members of Odd Project.
+Jagmin took control of the band's social media to announce a name change to Signals in 2018.
+The new Signals band included Jagmin and guitarist Jon Kintz (former Singer/guitarist for Of Mice & Men), both ex-members of Odd Project.
 Signals released the single "The Vulture (All It Takes II)".
 The debut Signals album, Death in Divide, was produced by Curtis Douglas and released on November 27, 2020.